kamel78/efficient-rust-pairings/README.md

 1. **Hashing to Elliptic Curves Sub-groups (for G1 and G2) using Simplified Shallue-van de Woestijne-Ulas Method (Simplified SWU for AB = 0)**[[4]](https://datatracker.ietf.org/doc/html/draft-irtf-cfrg-hash-to-curve-05#section-6.6.3): This method is commonly used for hashing to G1 in several existing implementations.
 However, we have developed a special code to find corresponding isogenies for implemented BLS12, BLS24, and BLS48 curves (results are listed in [pairings/src/parameters/paramlist.rs](../../tree/main/pairings/src/parameters/paramlist.rs)).
 To our knowledge, this is the first implementation of SWU on G2 for pairings-friendly curves.

-    To explore alternative addition methods, we implemented a new mapping scheme proposed by Dmitry Khovratovich in [12](https://link.springer.com/article/10.1007/s10623-022-01012-8) for performing hashing to G1 on BLS curves.
-We optimized the proposed algorithm and managed to produce a constant-time version.
-However, the implementation is only valid for the BLS12-361 curve since it is conditioned by (p mod 9 = 4) and (p mod 27 = 1) (a condition not met by all other implemented curves).
-Additionally, the obtained performance is not very interesting compared to SWU, particularly due to the required long exponentiation.

-3. **GLV-multiplication for Torsion Points on G1**: Here, we introduced a personalized optimization that halves the size of the precomputed look-up table (implemented using sliding window size w=3).
+2. **GLV-multiplication for Torsion Points on G1**: Here, we introduced a personalized optimization that halves the size of the precomputed look-up table (implemented using sliding window size w=3).
 The approach provides both constant-time and high-speed hashing to G1.

-4. **GLS-multiplication on G2**: Implemented using constant-time scalars recoding and optimized cofactor-cleaning based on works in [[5]](https://eprint.iacr.org/2013/458.pdf).
+3. **GLS-multiplication on G2**: Implemented using constant-time scalars recoding and optimized cofactor-cleaning based on works in [[5]](https://eprint.iacr.org/2013/458.pdf).
 We implemented GLS-4, GLS-8, and GLS-16 respectively for scalar multiplication of torsion points from G2 on BLS12, BLS24, and BLS48.

-5. **Fast Cofactor-cleaning using Decompositions of h2**: The cofactor of the torsion sub-group G2 is decomposed using the method from [[6]](https://ia.cr/2017/419) (Budroni-Pintore).
+4. **Fast Cofactor-cleaning using Decompositions of h2**: The cofactor of the torsion sub-group G2 is decomposed using the method from [[6]](https://ia.cr/2017/419) (Budroni-Pintore).
 We introduced a minor contribution that further speeds up this operator using an "inverted-endomorphism computation" (maybe will be published later…).

-6. **Constant-time Multiplication for Points from E(Fp2), E(Fp4), and E(Fp8)**: Using w-sized sliding window, a fast and stable approach is used as a replacement for the "Montgomery-Ladder" one.
+5. **Constant-time Multiplication for Points from E(Fp2), E(Fp4), and E(Fp8)**: Using w-sized sliding window, a fast and stable approach is used as a replacement for the "Montgomery-Ladder" one.

-7. **Scalar's Recoding**: Implemented separately in a constant-time way for all involved scalar multiplications, on all curve's sub-groups. (see [pairings/src/tools/recoders.rs](../../tree/main/pairings/src/tools/recoders.rs) for implementation details).
+6. **Scalar's Recoding**: Implemented separately in a constant-time way for all involved scalar multiplications, on all curve's sub-groups. (see [pairings/src/tools/recoders.rs](../../tree/main/pairings/src/tools/recoders.rs) for implementation details).

 ## Points and Field Elements Representation